Teva Pharmaceutical reports big drop in profits, cuts dividend

 3 Min Read

-JERUSALEM (Reuters) - Israeli drugs group Teva Pharmaceutical Industrial Industries (TEVA.TA) reported a steeper than expected 18.4 percent drop in second-quarter earnings on Thursday, due to weaker prices in the United States, and cut its interim dividend by 75 percent.
+JERUSALEM, Aug 3 (Reuters) - Israeli drugs group Teva Pharmaceutical Industrial Industries reported a steeper than expected 18.4 percent drop in second-quarter earnings on Thursday, due to weaker prices in the United States, and cut its interim dividend by 75 percent.

 It cut the quarterly dividend payout to $0.085 per ordinary share from $0.34.